AngelaRoth/frontend-nanodegree-feedreader/README.md

 [Step 14](#step-fourteen) checks that at least a single `.entry` element exists within the `.feed` container ON LOAD.
 I wanted to make sure that all our feeds produce at least one entry, not just the feed which displays on load.

-I wrote a function called `test_for_entries` which takes a feed ID as an parameter and then checks that the feed with that ID produces entries.
-I then call this function for each feed in `allFeeds`.
+With this in mind, I included a function called `test_for_entries` which takes a feed ID as an input parameter and then checks that the feed with that ID produces entries.
+This function is called for each feed in `allFeeds`.

 ## <a id="steps">Steps Required for Completion</a>